 A male padel player in mid-air striking a ball with a racket during a match on an outdoor court.

-Padel Noise in Germany: Limits & Permitting Solutions
+Padel Noise: Limits & Permitting Solutions

 Executive Summary